How Much Do UX Designers Make? UX/UI Salary Report (2022 Update)

 UI Designer Salary:

-Payscale reports that the average UI designer base salary is $65,554 per year as of 2022.
+Indeed reports that the average UI designer base salary is $89,795 a year.

 Product Designer